Liposcelis entomophila

 Habitat

-Stored grain products, particularly wheat in steel bins.
+Stored grain products, particularly wheat in steel storage bins.
 Laboratory rearing successful on whole wheat flour and yeast (10:1 ratio) at controlled temperature and humidity.

 Distribution